The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Introduction

 \section{Introduction}

-There are two general questions that information retrieval practitioners are wont to ask about a collection of documents.
+There are two broad questions that text analysis practitioners are wont to ask about a collection of documents.
 The first is: What documents are most relevant to a given query consisting of one or more terms?
 This is the problem of document retrieval.
 The second is: What terms in a given document best characterize its subject matter?
 This is the problem of document summarization, which is a springboard into document classification and document clustering.

-A \emph{document} in the widest sense of the word we shall consider is a piece of written, printed, or electronic textual matter.
-In information retrieval, documents are commonly represented by the multisets of their constituent terms.
-For most practical purposes it is unnecessary to distinguish between a simplified representation of a document and the textual matter it represents.
-We shall, therefore, use the word ``document'' to refer to a piece of textual matter in some places, and to a multiset of terms in others without undue hair splitting over the potential for ambiguity.